The 3 Main Reasons Why People Have Affairs

 - Affairs, at their core, are about longing and a deep need for external validation.
 Who doesn’t like someone telling them they look or smell good, or confirming that another person is attracted to them?
 Who doesn’t like to feel that someone values them?
 Again, many individuals that have an affair are not “falling in love” with the other person; they are “falling in love” with this new, wonderful image of themselves—an image that’s receiving praise and external validation.

-- Lastly, many people, in their initial encounters with an affair partner, become intoxicated by the feeling they get with each new encounter.
+- Many people, in their initial encounters with an affair partner, become intoxicated by the feeling they get with each new encounter.
 When that new romance starts giving them positive external feedback, an individual can get hooked—not on the person, but on the feeling (or on the chemicals their brain releases) when they’re with that person.
 (Three main chemicals are released during this initial stage of affair—dopamine, which is also activated by cocaine and nicotine; norepinephrine, otherwise known as adrenaline; and serotonin, one of love's most important chemicals.)

 Affairs often have very little do with the other person.
 Instead, they reveal a deep, inner longing for notice and value.
 They have a way of tricking people into thinking that this new person is “the one” or their “soulmate,” when what they’re really in love with is what’s going on within themselves.